javalce/create-javalce-app/README.md

 create-javalce-app [options]

 Options:
-    -V, --version          output the version number
+    --version              Output the version number
-    -h, --help             display help for command
+    -h, --help             Display help for command
-    -t, --template <name>  template to use (default: "react-eslint-ts") -n, --name <name>      name of the project (default: "my-project")
+    -n, --name <name>      Name of the project (default: "my-project") -t, --template <name>  Template to use (default: "react") -tw, --tailwind        Add TailwindCSS to the project (default: false)
 ```

+Currently supported templates are:

+- `react`: React project with TypeScript, ESLint and Prettier
+- `next`: Next.js project with TypeScript, ESLint and Prettier

 ## Questions?